Support Independent Living Accommodation in Pakenham & Officer

 Here are just some of the allied health and support teams our RVP Staff work with:

-- Speech Therapy: By working alongside a speech therapist, RVP can help individuals with ASD to improve skills and develop strategies to communicate their wants and needs as well as help to improve the clarity of speech and language.
+- By working alongside a speech therapist, RVP can help individuals with ASD to improve skills and develop strategies to communicate their wants and needs as well as help to improve the clarity of speech and language.
 RVP carers can sit with the therapist to learn new strategies to implement while in the SIL.

-- Occupational Therapy: By working alongside an Occupational Therapist, they can assist in achieving goals relating to increasing independence as well as helping ASD individuals find ways to function more effectively and confidently and identify strengths and difficulties ASD individuals face in everyday life.
+- By working alongside an Occupational Therapist, they can assist in achieving goals relating to increasing independence as well as helping ASD individuals find ways to function more effectively and confidently and identify strengths and difficulties ASD individuals face in everyday life.
 While in RVP’s SIL, we can assist Occupational Therapists in identifying what challenges we feel our ASD participants are facing.

-- Positive Behavioral Therapy (PBS): By working alongside positive behavior supports, We can work with a PBS clinician and ask them to provide resources and strategies to carers of PWS participants to help manage and mitigate behaviors such as stubbornness, repetitive behaviors, temper tantrums, and obsessive-compulsive tendencies.
+- By working alongside positive behavior supports, We can work with a PBS clinician and ask them to provide resources and strategies to carers of PWS participants to help manage and mitigate behaviors such as stubbornness, repetitive behaviors, temper tantrums, and obsessive-compulsive tendencies.
 By following the guidelines of a Behavioral Support Plan, RVP Carers will have access to step-by-step guidance on how to de-escalate and mitigate behaviors of concern such as biting, kicking, hitting, and absconding.